xhyrom/xHyroM/packages/site/src/index.md

 - [Twitter](https://twitter.com/hyrousek/)
 - [Instagram](https://www.instagram.com/hyro.dev/)

 If you need anything, feel free to contact me on discord.
-On other networks you might wait ~~only~~ few months.
+On other socials you might wait ~~only~~ few months.
 Just join [Garlic Team](https://discord.gg/AjKJSBbGm2) to have a shared server with me.

 ```js